-Drinking sugar-sweetened soft drinks leads to fat gainJuly 23rd, 2012 in Overweight and Obesity
+Drinking sugar-sweetened soft drinks leads to fat gainJuly 23, 2012 in Medicine & Health / Overweight and Obesity

 (Medical Xpress) -- New research from Bangor University has shown that regularly drinking sugar sweetened soft drinks can increase fat gain, inhibit fat metabolism, and increases blood glucose in your body.
 So if youre thirsty and think of reaching for a sugary soft drink- dont - it can compromise your long-term health.
 Reach for water instead.

 What the research proved was that regularly drinking soft drinks changes the way our muscles use food as fuel, making them prefer to burn sugars over fats.
 They also showed that these changes are lasting.